📌 Key Takeaways

 6. Quotation Evaluation: The predetermined standards are used to assess the received quotations.
 This can entail price comparison, evaluation of the goods or services, and reliability and reputation of the source

 7. Supplier Selection: The best supplier is chosen following a careful analysis.
-The supplier's capacity to fulfill the delivery criteria, in addition to cost and quality, are the main considerations in this choice
+The supplier's capacity to fulfill the delivery criteria, in addition to cost and quality, is the main consideration in this choice

 9. Order Fulfillment: The supplier fulfills the contract by providing the products or services.
 To be sure the delivery satisfies the necessary specifications, the purchasing organization receives and examines it